adamlawson99/adamlawson99.github.io/_projects/discordbot.md

 ---
 layout: single
-title: Fitness Tracking Website
+title: Python Discord Bot
-permalink: /projects/FitTrackWebsite
+permalink: /projects/DiscordBot
 ---
 This is a project built using Vue.JS and ASP.NET!